 Restrictions on international migration for work are the root cause of this missing market.
-Without those restrictions, citizens would still not be able to lease their WP-to monetize this important asset of citizenship-but that would be a moot point since nobody would have any interest in buying it.
+Without those restrictions, citizens would still not be able to rent out their WP-to monetize this important asset of citizenship-but that would be a moot point since nobody would have any interest in buying it.
 However, removing all such restrictions is clearly a tall order.
+There is another policy option-to create the market that is currently missing.

-This paper explores another policy option-to create the market that is currently missing.
-Citizens would need to be granted the legal right to rent out their WPs if so desired, although the ownership right can be treated as inalienable and so retained by the citizen.
-The paper argues that creating a market for WPs would generate aggregate output gains from freeing up migration, and that i enhance social protection in high-wage countries by providing both insurance and relief from poverty.
-It would provide self-targeted relief to relatively low-wage workers rather than requiring an administrative assignment of benefits.
-Importantly, immigrants would be seen as an asset to workers in the host country rather than a threat.6 Simulations of the market for the US and Mexico point to the potential for sizeable welfare gains, though uncertainty remains about some key parameters relevant to impact.
+This paper explores that option.
+It argues that creating a market for WPs not only generates aggregate output gains from freeing up migration but enhances social protection in high-wage countries-providing both insurance and relief from poverty and doing so in a way that is self-targeted rather than requiring administrative assignment of benefits.
+Importantly, migrants become an asset rather than a threat to workers in the host country.
+Simulations of the market for the US and Mexico point to the potential for sizeable welfare gains, though uncertainty remains about some key parameters relevant to impact.

-2. The policy proposal, its antecedents and legal interpretation
+2. The policy and its antecedents

-Suppose that all working citizens in a country (or a selected area) were legally free to rent out their WP for a period of their choosing.
+Suppose that all working citizens of a country were free to rent out their WP for a time period of their choosing.
 The purchasers of those WPs would then be able to take up a job offer in that country.
-The ownership of the WP would remain with the citizen, and return to its owner at the end of the rental period.
+The ownership of the WP would remain with the citizen, and return to its owner at the end of the stipulated rental period.
 The market is anonymous, with no personalized matching of buyers and sellers.
-The market is in equilibrium when the price of a WP equates the aggregate supply with the aggregate demand in units of labor time.
-All workers would require a currently-valid WP, and they would all be treated the same way, whether citizens or migrants.
+The market is in equilibrium when the price of WPs equates their aggregate supply with the aggregate demand.